thiagoalessio/tesseract-ocr-for-php/README.md

 ## Installation

-First of all, make sure you have [Tesseract OCR][] installed. (**v3.03** or greater)
+First of all, make sure you have [Tesseract OCR][] installed. (**v3.03** or greater) Please also check the [FAQ for Windows Users][] Wiki Page, if needed.

 ### As a [Composer][] dependency